Kaleb Webb's mother wants him to be able to run just like any other child. But hurdles have been placed in front of him since Day 1.

-Kaleb had the procedure June 14, 2013 and was in the Comprehensive Inpatient Rehabilitation Unit (CIRU) for 40 days afterward.
+Kaleb had the procedure June 14, 2013 and was in the Inpatient Rehabilitation Program for 40 days afterward.

 "The therapy was very intensive," his mother said.
 "I guess I didn't know what to expect.
 The treatment he got was so great.
 All day, he was doing something to build strength.
 The physical therapist had him walking in two weeks."

 Because of his CP, Kaleb had developed habits, like walking with his feet turned in and tripping over one another, that made it difficult to walk.
-Before he was discharged from the CIRU on July 19, 2013, he had already made significant progress in learning to place his legs in the correct position as he walked.
+Before he was discharged from inpatient rehabilitation on July 19, 2013, he had already made significant progress in learning to place his legs in the correct position as he walked.